tomysshadow/YAMosse/README.md

 I have tested and confirmed that YAMosse is compatible with TensorFlow 2.8.0 and Keras 2.8.0, which will work for this purpose if you want to avoid setting up virtualization, though do note that in this case you will need to install the legacy `keras` package rather than `tf-keras`.

 You will know when GPU Acceleration is enabled and working correctly because "GPU Acceleration Enabled" will appear in the Log textbox whenever you perform a YAMScan.
 If you still can't get GPU Acceleration to work, try running YAMosse with a console by opening `yamosse_console.py`.
 Then you will be able to see TensorFlow's more verbose error logs, which could reveal the problem.

+## Can I change the sound quality of recordings?

+The recording feature of YAMosse records sounds in mono at 16000 Hz.
+This is because it is the sound format that the YAMNet model expects - so any sound at a different quality is resampled as part of the scanning process.
+In other words, the recording feature is intended for recording in the most optimal format for scans.
+If you would like to record in a different format, please use a different sound recording application.

 ## What does Calibration do?